emceDev/monopol/README.md

 This application is a clone of real life game called monopoly.
 It is MVP (Minimum Viable Product) made to learn Next.
-And it was great fun to develop it with LEAN and AGILE in mind, continoues feedback pushed me further with knowledge that what I do is what users want.
+And it was great fun to develop it with LEAN and AGILE in mind, continous feedback pushed me further with knowledge that what I do is what users want.
 Application is playable, but there is no traffic since I stopped my diploma paper experiment.
 This app is only to gather information, but has/will have many functionalities that early adopters may like.
 Gameplay over graphics :)

-# structure
+# Structure

-Hosted: vercel
+Hosted: vercel,
-Backend: vercel/node
+Backend: vercel/node,
-Front: React
+Front: React,
-Database: Firebase Real Time Database
+Database: Firebase Real Time Database,
-State mgmt: Recoil
+State mgmt: Recoil,

-# user story (simplified)
+# User story (simplified)

-I want to play cardboard game, but I cannot since friends are far away.
-I open website, create game, wait for players and play...
+I want to play cardboard game, but I cannot since friends are far away., I open website, create game, wait for players and play...

 # Folder structure

-/Pages/api - api side of next all the logic, db queries.
-/Pages/Home.tsx - good entry point to the project /components/GameData.js - Component rendering game board and inGame UI /state - recoil state atoms
+/Pages/api - api side of next all the logic, db queries, /Pages/Home.tsx - good entry point to the project, /components/GameData.js - Component rendering game board and inGame UI, /state - recoil state atoms,
-/styles - styles divied by sections
+/styles - styles divied by sections,

-# notes
+# Notes

 There is automatic loggin mechanism implemented now, as to give user immediate ability to test the app.
 Gameboard update mechanism is relying on pooling, it should be changed.